OSInside/kiwi/doc/source/overview.rst

 * Enough free disk space to build and store the image.
 We recommend a minimum of 15GB.

-* Python version 2.7, 3.4 or higher; as KIWI supports both Python versions, the information in this guide applies to both packages, be it ``python3-kiwi`` or ``python2-kiwi``.
+* Python version 3.4 or higher

 * Git (package ``git``) to clone a repository.